Quantum-Classical Hybrid Computation of Electron Transfer in a Cryptochrome Protein via VQE-PDFT and Multiscale Modeling: Conclusion

-Future developments shall focus on constraining electronic populations during VQE optimization through penalty functions or Lagrangian multipliers with information from Mulliken population analysis, enabling treatment of multiple simultaneous transfer pathways.
+Future developments will further focus on constraining electronic populations during VQE optimization through penalty functions or Lagrangian multipliers with information from Mulliken population analysis, enabling treatment of multiple simultaneous transfer pathways.
 As quantum hardware develops, our scalable framework can accommodate increased qubit counts and improved fidelities for more comprehensive biological system calculations.

-In conclusion, VQE-PDFT establishes a practical pathway for quantum computing applications in biochemistry, demonstrating that despite current limitations, quantum-classical hybrid approaches can provide reliable predictions for real biological systems and represent a significant milestone toward quantum utility in molecular sciences.
+In conclusion, VQE-PDFT illustrates a practical pathway for quantum computing applications in biochemistry, suggesting that despite current limitations, quantum-classical hybrid approaches may yield reasonably accurate predictions for simplified active-space models of particular biological processes and can serve as an initial step toward exploring quantum utility in molecular sciences.